frankaemika/docs/source/tutorial.rst

 Verifying the connection
 ------------------------

-In order to verify, that everything is correctly set up and it is possible to use the research interface, run the ``echo_robot_state`` example from ``libfranka``.
+In order to verify that everything is correctly set up and it is possible to use the research interface, run the ``echo_robot_state`` example from ``libfranka``.

 Change to the build directory of ``libfranka`` and execute the example: